dateiexplorer/attendancelist/README.md

-# dhbw-attendancelist
+# attendancelist

-An attendance list application based on qr codes written in Go.
+An attendance list application based on QR codes written in Go.

 ## Disclaimer